caijinai/vitepress-caicai666/docs/index.md

 layout: home

 hero:
-  name: "菜菜的博客"
+  name: "菜菜"
-  text: "be bright.be happy.be myself"
+  text: "be bright.be happy.be you"
   tagline: “Keeping memories is a joyful act.”
   actions:
     - theme: brand